If you want to know more about our education and outreach activities,

 The band’s shows always feature Yiddish vocals.
 Featured vocalists include Lisa Fishman, who recently played Yente the Matchmaker in off-Broadway production of “Fiddler on the Roof in Yiddish” directed by Joel Gray; and Rabbi Joe Black, featured on the band's most recent album 8 Nights of Joy.
 Other featured Maxwell Street vocalists include Cantor Pavel Roytman, who has sung on stages across the US and Europe, as well as Bibi Marcell, Natasha Bodansky, Tanya Melamed, and Marcia Sterling, as well as founder Lori Lippitz.

-As part of its celebratory year, the band is presenting a 40th Anniversary Concert on June 4, 2023 at Old Town School of Folk Music in Chicago, whose stage has been graced by the likes of Pete Seeger, Joni Mitchel, Mahalia Jackson, Big Bill Broonzy, and John Prine.
+As part of its celebratory year, the band presented two 40th Anniversary Concerts on June 4, 2023 at 2:00 PM and 5:30 PM at Old Town School of Folk Music in Chicago (for details click here).
+The venue's stage has been graced by the likes of Pete Seeger, Joni Mitchel, Mahalia Jackson, Big Bill Broonzy, and John Prine.
 The venue also hosted Maxwell Street’s 30th Anniversary Concert in 2013.
+Over twenty musicians and vocalists performed on 6/4/2023: click here for bios.

 Since 1983 and still loyal to the cause, Lippitz, Koffman, Yoelin and the other musicians continue putting their stamp on the klezmer revival, playing with a schmear of folk music, a dollop of jazz, and a bissel of brassy Big Band and Broadway.